• Skip to primary navigation

 Brambles, such as blackberries and raspberries, are remarkable additions to any fruit garden.
 With their thorny canes and delectably juicy berries, they are relatively easy to grow and can thrive in various climates.
 Be wary, however, as they can spread like wildfire in your garden.
 Make sure to plant them in a pot or in an area you don’t mind being taken over.

-Grapes and hardy kiwis, too, offer a unique addition, whether you’re a wine enthusiast or simply love the sweetness of fresh grapes.
+Grapes, too, offer a unique addition, whether you’re a wine enthusiast or simply love the sweetness of fresh grapes.
 Vines can be trained on trellises or pergolas, adding vertical interest to your garden while providing you with abundant, juicy fruits.

 In contrast, you can also turn to foraging.
 Plants like wild apples, riverbank grapes, and elderberries offer great fruit sources during the growing season.